Vaca Muerta: Oil and gas exploration and production timeline

-2008-2013
+2008–2013

-Given the natural decline in gas production and dimininishing returns from conventional exploration activity, in 2008 Repsol-YPF executive Tomas Garcia Blanco sponsored the search for "unconventional" shale gas by:1) Configuring a team of explorationists under the leadership of Mikel Erquiaga with German Bottessi heading the team searching for gas.
-M di Benedetto was added to the team once the oil potential was fully identified.2) Assigning budget and resources to that team.
-3) Appointing a Welshman (R Ll Lolley) as engineering advisor.
+Given the natural decline in gas production and diminishing returns from conventional exploration activity, in 2008 Repsol-YPF executive Tomas Garcia Blanco sponsored the search for "unconventional" shale gas.
+The initiative included forming an exploration team under the leadership of Mikel Erquiaga, with Germán Bottessi heading the team searching for gas.
+M. di Benedetto was added to the team once the oil potential was fully identified.
+A budget and resources were assigned to the team, and Welsh engineer R. Ll.
+Lolley was appointed engineering advisor.

 This team screened all Argentine source rock formations and proposed Vaca Muerta as principal objective because logistics were easier and it held greater potential.

 Target well locatíons were selected in most of the exploration and production leases.
 A policy of systematically testing the wells after they had been stimulated was adopted with wells in the Loma La Lata/ Loma Campana area being tied into existing production facilities.
 By March 2012 data was available from over 25 stimulated wells.
 The D-129 source rock had also started to be explored had tested positive.

 As part of the visualization the logistics required to develop the assets were investigated with the need for importation of drilling rigs and fracturing equipment being identified together with an opportunity for ín-country proppant sand production.
 The critical path was however the availability of heavy motor mechanics.

 In July 2010, Repsol-YPF recognized the productive potential of the Vaca Muerta Shale of the Neuquén Basin, and completed Argentina's first shale gas well at the Loma La Lata field.
 In November 2010, the company completed a tight oil well in the Vaca Muerta Shale in the Loma Campana area.
 In August 2011, the first horizontal well in the Vaca Muerta was drilled and completed.
 By October 2012, 31 wells had been drilled and completed, and another 20 had been drilled and were awaiting completion.
 The drilling had extended the Vaca Muerta producing extent to an area of at least 300 km2.